The Best Way to Unclog A Toilet When Nothing Works

 How to Drain a Toilet Bowl

-If the clogged toilet is overflowing and with toilet paper or even poop, you will not enjoy your next few minutes very much.
+If the clogged toilet is overflowing with toilet paper or even poop, you will not enjoy your next few minutes very much.

 How to Remove a Toilet

 • The first thing is to remove the toilet bolts.
 A toilet has two bolts, one on each side.
 The bolts are hooked up to the toilet flange.
-A toilet flange is a circular pipe fitting that connects the toilet to the drain pipe and also offers a medium for toilet anchorage.
+A toilet flange is a circular pipe fitting that connects the toilet to the drain pipe and offers a medium for toilet anchorage.

 • Often, the bolts are covered with plastic caps.
 Use the flathead screwdriver to pry the caps off.